-The monitoring to date shows that the groundwater varies from slightly basic at GM13 to slightly acidic at GM06, having a narrow range of 1pH unit from 6.61 to 7.99 across the sites for the reporting period (Graph 7.6), both recorded at GM6.
+The monitoring to date shows that the groundwater varies from slightly basic at GM13 to slightly acidic at GM06, having a narrow range of approximately 1pH unit from 6.61 to 7.97 across the sites for the reporting period (Graph 7.6).
 Monitoring showed a normal pH range and no investigation under the trigger action response plan was required.
 It should be noted that the quarry does not undertake any processes, store or use any materials that would cause a low pH to occur in the groundwater.